ShuheZhang-MUMC/Retinal-Image-Blind-Deconvolution/ReadMe.md

 Latent images and illumination patterns for blind illumination correction and deconvolution. (a1) and (a2) are raw images in grayscale, respectively.
 The convolution kernels are estimated in 51-by-51 pixels and are up-sampled to 128-by-128 for better observation. (b1) and (b2) are latent images. (c1) and (c2) are latent illumination estimation.

 ## Retinopathy diagnosis with restored images
-Our proposed method can potentially benefit diagnising with the restoration.
+Our proposed method can potentially benefit diagnising with the restoration as shown in the following figure.

 <img src="https://github.com/ShuheZhang-MUMC/Retinal-Image-Blind-Deconvolution/blob/main/demo/Picture2.png" width = "800" alt="" align=center />